Canon SL2 vs Panasonic GH3

 Studio photographers will appreciate that the Panasonic GH3 (unlike the SL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SL2 and the GH3 have been discontinued, but can regularly be found used on eBay.
+Both the SL2 and the GH3 have been discontinued, but can regularly be found used on ebay.
 The GH3 was replaced by the Panasonic GH4, while the SL2 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SL2 and GH3 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Panasonic GH3 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SL2 or the Panasonic GH3 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.